How to use Twitter for business?

 - establishing your business as an industry thought leader.

 Setting up goals is not the end, though.
-You also need to identify the metrics that will determine your success or need for improvement.
+You also need to identify the metrics that will determine the results of your Twitter presence.

 Twitter analytics is one of the most important parts of your Twitter for business account setup.
-I prepare two posts that will help you familiarise yourself with the ins and outs of Twitter analytics:
+I prepare post that will help you familiarise yourself with the ins and outs of Twitter analytics:

 Define your brand tone